cfikeAI/cfikeAI/README.md

 ## 🧠 About Me

 I'm focused on building real systems—not just prototypes.
 My work bridges AI, cloud infrastructure, and security to deliver production-ready solutions.
-I bring a unique combination of technical skill and strategic thinking from a dual background in IT and the humanities.
+From a dual background in IT and the humanities, I bring a unique combination of technical skill and strategic thinking.

 Currently training full-time in: